genestack/user-tutorials/source/tutorials/Microbiome_analysis/preprocessing-of-raw-reads.rst

 .. _internal list: https://s3.amazonaws.com/bio-test-data/Genestack_adapters.txt

 After trimming, the reads are getting shorter.
-In order to discard trimmed reads of length below specific value, indicate this value in the box for "Minimum length of the trimmed sequence (bp)" option.
+In order to discard trimmed reads of length below a specific value, indicate this value in the box for "Minimum length of the trimmed sequence (bp)" option.
 We will use the default length of 15 nucleotides.